Questions around health insurance coverage usually center on three components of medical care as part of a transition:

 On November 30, 2015, the Minnesota Departments of Commerce and Health issued an administrative bulletin confirming that health plans subject to their jurisdiction -- usually small-group or individual plans not purchased through MNsure -- may not exclude coverage for these treatments when medically necessary.
 While this is a critical protection for transgender Minnesotans, it does not address the whole range of insurance issues trans people may face.

 MNsure: Private plans within MNsure are expected to cover counseling, hormones, and medically-necessary surgeries for adults; for minors, counseling and medications should be covered.
+MNsure is an insurance exchange created pursuant to the Affordable Care Act; despite uncertainty about the applicability of 2016 ACA regulations, the federal government provides useful information for trans people seeking to enroll in exchange plans.
 Need help figuring out MNsure?
 LGBTQ-sensitive MNsure navigators are available at the Minnesota AIDS Project; you do NOT need to be affected by HIV to call.

 Medical Assistance (MA)/Minnesota Care: Counseling is covered for adults and minors.
 Medication is covered for adults, and for the few minors who have already had gender-confirmation surgery.
 Medically-necessary surgeries are currently covered for adults.
 In November 2016, a Ramsey County judge declared a prior MA surgery ban unconstitutional.
 For more information on what these programs cover, click here.